johanse7/clone_X/README.md

 # challenge Next.js 13

-Ntex.js, typescript and supabase
+Next.js 13 new app router and server actions, typescript and supabase

-### Pre-requisitos 📋